PietroPasotti/charm-relation-interfaces/interfaces/tracing/v0/README.md

 ### Requirer

-- Is expected to publish the url at which the server is reachable.
+- Is expected to publish the host at which the server is reachable.
 - Is expected to run a server supporting one or more tracing protocols such as [OTLP](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md#opentelemetry-protocol-specification).
 - Is expected to publish, for each protocol it accepts, the port at which the server is listening along with the name of the supported protocol.